Adding and Filtering External Web Resources

 </webResources>

-to exclude the image2 directory from the the war.
-Be careful when mixing include and exclude, exclude will have a higher priority.
-Include can not override exclude if a resource matches both.
+Be careful when mixing includes and excludes, excludes will have a higher priority.
+Includes can not override excludes if a resource matches both.

 <configuration>